Pinball Wizard: Position on the album

 In late 1968 or early 1969, when the Who played a rough assembly of their new album to critic Nik Cohn, Cohn gave a lukewarm reaction to it.
 Following this, Townshend, as Tommy's principal composer, discussed the album with Cohn and concluded that, to lighten the load of the rock opera's heavy spiritual overtones (Townshend had recently become deeply interested in the teachings of Meher Baba), the title character, a "deaf, dumb, and blind" boy, should also be particularly good at a certain game.
 Knowing Cohn was an avid pinball fan, Townshend suggested that Tommy would play pinball, and Cohn immediately declared Tommy to be a masterpiece.
 The song "Pinball Wizard" was written and recorded almost immediately.
 The single version was slightly sped up and runs to 2:57, whilst the natural length album version runs to 3:04.

 Reception

+Cash Box said "Pinball Wizard" was "sensational", saying "Retaining the joyful exaltation of early pop rock, the Who add a proficiency and modernization that clicks with the accuracy of a Beatles-gone-heavy."
 Billboard described the single as "a solid beat rocker."
+Record World described it as an "exciting side."

 Live performances

 This song is one of the band's most famous live songs, being played at almost every Who concert since its debut live performance on 2 May 1969.
 The live performances rarely deviated from the album arrangement, save for an occasional jam at the end sometimes leading to another song.
-Bootleg recordings show that this song has been known to last as long as 8 minutes (at a concert at the Rainbow Theatre in London on 3 February 1981), although live versions lasting as long as that are extremely rare.
+Bootleg recordings show that this song has been known to last as long as eight minutes (at a concert at the Rainbow Theatre in London on 3 February 1981), although live versions lasting as long as that are extremely rare.
 Pinball Wizard was also played during the Super Bowl XLIV Halftime Show on 7 February 2010.